IceTheCoder/Passwordsy/README.md

 ### Installation
 - Open Git Bash
 - Use cd (change directory) to move to the location you want the repository to be cloned in.
-For example, if you want the repository to be cloned in the ‘passwordsy’ folder on Desktop, type ‘cd Desktop/passwordsy/‘ in the terminal.
+For example, if you want the repository to be cloned in the 'passwordsy' folder on Desktop, type 'cd Desktop/passwordsy/' in the terminal.
-- Once you are in the desired folder, type ‘git clone https://github.com/IceTheDev2/Passwordsy.git’.
+- Once you are in the desired folder, type 'git clone https://github.com/IceTheDev2/Passwordsy.git'.
+- Type 'cd Passwordsy' and then 'pip install -r requirements.txt' to move into the main directory of the repository and to install all the required dependencies.
-- Type ‘cd Passwordsy/code’ to the navigate to the file containing main.py.
+- Type 'cd code' to the navigate to the file containing main.py.
-- Type ‘python main.py’ to run the program
+- Type 'python main.py' to run the program

 ## Usage
 ### Generate 4 secure strings of 4 to 100 characters, with custom character sets